TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.20.md

 ---

-Hear counsel, and receive instruction, That thou mayest be wise in thy latter end.
+Listen to counsel and receive instruction, that you may be wise in your latter end.